rgrannell1/mystery-box/README.md

 playbook: '/home/user/bootstrap.yaml'
 ```

 it uses Multipass to provision a VM instance, and Ansible to configure instance software.
+I initially wrote it to quickly set up remote workers I can connect into.

 ## License